Schmerique/vimix-cursors/README.md

 ```
 ./build.sh
 ```

-The freshly compiled cursor theme will be located in `build/` When built from source, the install script can be used.
+The compiled cursor theme will be located in `build/`.
+When built from source, the install script can be used.
 For local installation:

 ```